Amirr02/Amir-Rahim-Aptitude-Test/README.md

 ## Setup Instructions
 1. Download this repository by opening the "AmirAptitudeTest: file then downloading the three files in there (index.html, style.jss, script.js) and put them in the same folder on your computer.
 2. Open `index.html` in a web browser.
-(You can double click the folder and it will auto open in chrome)
+(You can double click the folder and it will auto open in chrome).
 3. Type your answers in the input box and click **Send** or press **Enter**.
 4. Follow the conversation to get a phone plan recommendation.
+5. To access the flow chart, download the "Flow Chart.pdf" file.
+6. To access the presentation, download the "Amir eGain Presentaion.pdf" file.

 ---